tradingstrategy-ai/ethereum-blockchain-docker-compose/README.md

-This repository contains Docker Compose file to run various EVM based blockchains.
+This repository contains Docker Compose file to run various EVM based blockchains with examples of Caddy reverse proxy.

 The compose provides high speed inter-process communication sockets (IPC), on beside the normal HTTP JSON-RPC, for communicating with the nodes.